 Effective from 1 January 2017, your pension reduces by $3 a fortnight for every $1,000 of assets you own over the lower threshold.

-Consequently, if the threshold changes had a negative impact on your retirement income, it might be worth looking at ways to lower the value of your assessable assets to boost your pension.
+Consequently, it might be worth looking at ways to lower the value of your assessable assets to boost your pension.

 - Top up your spouse’s super.
 If your spouse has not yet reached Age Pension age, their super isn’t counted towards your combined assets.
 So one way to reduce your assessable assets could be by making a contribution to your spouse’s super while they remain under pension age.

 - Gift money to your children or grandchildren.
 You’re allowed to make financial gifts of up to $10,000 a year, or a maximum of $30,000 over five financial years.
 This amount won’t count towards your assessable assets, but if you go over the cap, the excess will be assessed as a ‘deprived asset’ and counted towards your assets for five years from the date of the gift (it is also deemed under the income test during that time).

 - Increase the value of your home.
 As your home isn’t included in your assessable assets, it may be worth investing in renovations that could raise the value - provided you’ll get the additional investment back via a higher sale price if you sell the property in the future.

 - Buy a lifetime annuity.
 Lifetime annuities can provide advantages under the income and assets test as they are classified as long-term income streams that are not subject to deeming and have a reducing asset value.
 Depending on the annuity, Centrelink may reduce its assessable value by a deduction amount every six months.
 At the same time, there is a benefit of a regular income from the annuity into older age.

 - Prepay your funeral expenses.
 If you pre-purchase a burial plot, pre-pay your funeral expenses or purchase a funeral bond of up to $13,0001, the amount you spend will reduce the value of your assessable assets.